rayep/rkstreamer/README.md

 ### RK Music Streamer

-A command-line music player that allows you to play/stream songs, albums, playlists. <br>
+A command-line music player that allows you to stream songs, albums, playlists. <br>
 **Powered by Jio Saavn Web APIs**

 ---
 #### Prerequisites
 - Python 3.9.x or above.
 - VLC player must be installed.
-This application uses the VLC player from streaming and python-vlc bindings for interaction. <br>
+This application uses the VLC player for streaming and python-vlc bindings for interaction. <br>
 (Install from [VLC](https://www.videolan.org/vlc/))

 #### Dependencies